 Think about when you get physically injured after not warming up.
 A warm up would’ve taken 10-15 minutes of your life and would’ve prevented you from hurting yourself.
 Without a warm up, the injury occurs and you can’t exercise or workout for a few weeks at the very least.
 The bottom line is that it’s easier, less time consuming and less painful to prevent an injury rather than dealing with it afterwards.

-Similarly, when it comes to mental health and wellbeing, the cost of trying to help yourself after the symptoms and neurological patterns of anxiety, depression and stress set in is much higher and longer lasting than it would’ve been if you’d simply practiced mental fitness as a preventative measure.
+Similarly, when it comes to mental health and wellbeing, the cost of trying to help yourself after the neurological patterns of anxiety, depression and stress set in are much higher and longer lasting than it would’ve been if you’d simply practiced mental fitness as a preventative measure.

 The reason behind this is rooted in neuroscience.

 Our brain operates on a series of neural pathways that are built and strengthened over time by our experiences and beliefs.
 These neural pathways are essentially shortcuts for commonly used behaviours and information – the more we use a particular pathway, the faster that information travels until the cause and effect feels almost automatic.

 For instance, we know that if we eat something that’s come straight out of the oven, chances are it’s going to be very hot and hurt us a lot.
 Over time and experience, our brain has strengthened and reinforced that neural pathway so that when the temptation comes to reach for food straight out of the oven, something in our brain tells us to wait a minute or blow on it to cool it down.
 We don’t necessarily consciously think about it – it seems like it just happens because the neural pathway is so strong and driven by a core emotion – pain.